SalishSeaCast/docs/code-notes/salishsea-nemo/spinup.rst

      .. code-block:: bash

-         #PBS -l walltime=15:00:00
+         #PBS -l walltime=16:00:00

      Runs typically required about 80 minutes of compute time per model-day if they allocated to the fast (X5675) nodes on jasper.
      However,
      if a run is allocated to the slow (L5420) nodes on jasper it can take nearly 180 minutes of compute time per model-day.
-     It appears to be more advantageous to request sufficient run walltime to allow runs to complete on the slow nodes than to request that only fast nodes be used.
+     It appears to be more advantageous to request that only fast nodes be used rather than requesting sufficient run walltime to allow runs to complete on the slow nodes.
+     The directive to request only fast nodes is:

+     .. .. code-block:: bash

+         #PBS -l feature=X5675

-     Wall time values that have been found to be adequate are 6h for a 2d run, 15h for a 5d run, and 30h for a 10d run.
+     Wall time values that have been found to be adequate are 3h for a 2d run, 8h for a 5d run, and 16h for a 10d run.

      You should also set your email address in the :kbd:`#PBS -M` line so that job start, end,